PolariSB08/DCS-Community-A-4E-Guided-weapons-submod/README.md

 This submod add laser guided weapons and HARM missiles tu the Community A-4E

-I 'm not the author of the whole A-4E-C.lua file.
+I'm not the author of the whole A-4E-C.lua file.
 I only added the following weapons:
 - GBU-10/12/16 single and with double and triple racks
 - AGM-88C HARM
 - AKWS single and with double and triple racks